FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 There are relatively high costs associated with the purchase of property in Italy but they are not hidden by us.
-Broadly, they include agent’s fees averaging 3% of the purchase price, a survey and land registry search costing around 2%, notary fees in the region of 1.5% (depending on the declared value for tax purposes) and tax + land registry fees around 4% of the declared value.
-This tax rate is for residents buying their first house.
-For others, or for certain luxury properties, the rate is much higher but on the other hand the declared value of a property can be relatively low.
+Broadly, they include agent’s fees averaging 3% of the purchase price, a survey and land registry search costing around 2%, notary fees in the region of 1.5% (depending on the declared value for tax purposes) and tax + land registry fees around 2% of the declared value.
+This tax rate is for residents of Italy buying a property.
+For those buying as a holiday house, or for certain luxury properties, the rate is 9%, but on the other hand the declared value of a property can be relatively low.

 And local taxes etc after I have bought?

-There are two unavoidable taxes which you will have to pay as a property owner: the first one is a straight property tax payable annually known as ICI (Imposta Comunale sugli Immobili) and based on the cadastral value of the property.
-The second is a payment for the collection of rubbish (Sistema Ambiente) by the local authorities and based on the size of the property.
+There are two unavoidable taxes which you will have to pay as a property owner: the first one is a straight property tax payable annually known as IMU and based on the cadastral value of the property.
+The second is a payment for the collection of rubbish (Sistema Ambiente) by the local authorities and based on the square metres of the property.
 You will be responsible for arranging payment.
-ICI should be calculated for you each year by an accountants and paid by bank transfer.
-Villatua will be glad to introduce you to their own accountants if you wish.
-The routine payments for System Ambiente and your utilities can be paid by direct debit through your local bank, or you can instruct a property management agency to handle such matters for you when you are away.
+IMU should be calculated for you each year by an accountant (commercialista) and can usually be paid by bank transfer.
+Villatua will be glad to introduce you to our accountants, if you wish.
+The routine payments for System Ambiente and your utilities can be paid by direct debit through your local bank, or you can instruct a property management agency to handle such matters.

 Will I find a large farmhouse to restore in good structural condition with lots of land, outbuildings, views, possibility of income, services connected, secluded but not isolated, within walking distance of a village, less than an hour to the airport etc for a low price?